 If approved, this special action would provide a limited bull caribou harvest for the residents of False Pass.
-A small annual harvest of caribou would be significant to the residents of False Pass in terms of nutrition and by providing a meaningful experience that allows for the transfer of knowledge between generations.
-The Izembek National Wildlife Refuge Manager would have regulatory flexibility to issue permits based on health of the UCH.
-The most recent population survey in 2016 suggests that the population may be increasing and for the first time in many years the bull:cow and calf:cow ratios are close to being within the normal range for stable or increasing caribou populations of 30-40 bulls: 100 cows and 20-25 calves: 100 cows.
-However the tendency for the UCH to undergo wide fluctuations, the uneven age structure of the population, and population levels that are at approximately 30% of the lower threshold of 1,000 animals, recommended by the State based on the limited habitat on Unimak Island, suggests caution.
+A small harvest of caribou would be significant to the residents of False Pass in terms of nutrition and by providing a meaningful experience that allows for the transfer of knowledge between generations.
+The Izembek NWR Manager would have regulatory flexibility to issue permits based on health of the UCH.
+The most recent minimum count of 413 in 2018 suggests that the UCH population is increasing and for the first time in many years the 2016/17 bull:cow (33: 100 cows) and calf:cow (40: 100 cows) ratios are close to being within the normal range for stable or increasing caribou populations of 30-40 bulls: 100 cows and 20-25 calves: 100 cows.
+However the tendency for the UCH to undergo wide fluctuations, the uneven age structure of the population, and a population level that is approximately 40% of the lower threshold of 1,000 animals, recommended by the State based on the limited habitat on Unimak Island, suggests caution.